ntustison/PaperANTsX/Text/results.md

     superior performance of the longitudinally tailored ANTsX-based pipelines, including ANTsSST and ANTsXNetLong. (b) Residual variability, between subject, and variance ratio values per pipeline over all DKT regions. }
-\label{fig:longeval}
+\label{fig:longeval1}
 \end{figure}

 \begin{figure}[!htb]
   \centering
     \includegraphics[width=1.0\linewidth]{Figures/logPvalues2.pdf}
-  \caption{Measures for the both the supervised and unsupervised evaluation strategies, respectively given in (a) and (b).  (a) Log p-values for diagnostic differentiation of LMCI-CN, AD-LMCI, and AD-CN subjects for all pipelines over all DKT regions.  (b) Residual variability, between subject, and variance ratio values per pipeline over all DKT regions. }
+  \caption{Measures for the supervised evaluation strategy where log p-values for diagnostic differentiation of LMCI-CN, AD-LMCI, and AD-CN subjects are plotted for all pipelines over all DKT regions. }
-  \label{fig:longeval}
+  \label{fig:longeval2}
 \end{figure}

 Given the excellent performance and superior computational efficiency of the